microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 However if we add an index that allows finding nodes by some other query path (ex: an index by node identifiers for nodes which have an identifier), there are a few ways that can work.
 If the index maps identifier to path, then the index is expensive to update for large subtree moves.
-If the index maps identifier to blob (or page id indirectly pointing to blob), this can avoids large update costs for moves, but needs another index (page to parent) to be able to discover parentage of nodes looked up this way.
+If the index maps identifier to handle (or indirection id), this can avoids large update costs for moves, but needs another index (handle to parent) to be able to discover parentage of nodes looked up this way.

 ### Conclusions